bunyaminerdal/restaurant-app/README.md

-# Getting Started with Restaurant App
+# Getting Started with App

 Clone repository to your locale
 ```sh